Foxandxss/koa-unless/README.md

 ## Current options

 -  `method` it could be an string or an array of strings.
 If the request method match the middleware will not run.
 -  `path` it could be an string, a regexp or an array of any of those.
-If the request path match, the middleware will not run.
+It also could be an array of object which is url and methods key-pairs.
+If the request path or path and method match, the middleware will not run.
 -  `ext` it could be an string or an array of strings.
 If the request path ends with one of these extensions the middleware will not run.
 -  `custom` it must be a function that returns `true` / `false`.
 If the function returns true for the given request, ithe middleware will not run.
 The function will have access to Koa's context via `this`
 -  `useOriginalUrl` it should be `true` or `false`, default is `true`. if false, `path` will match against `ctx.url` instead of `ctx.originalUrl`.